dalefrancum/coco-print-service/README.md

 2. **Rename**: File is renamed with timestamp (e.g., `printjob.txt` → `printjob_20241019143022.txt`)
 3. **Print**: File is sent to CUPS printer using `lp` command
 4. **Archive**: File is moved to `archive/` subdirectory
-5. **Log**: All activities are logged with timestamps

-## Security Features

-The systemd service includes several security hardening features:

-- Runs as dedicated `coco-print` user
-- Limited filesystem access (only write access to monitor directory)
-- No new privileges allowed
-- Private temporary directory
-- Protected system directories
-- Restricted capabilities

 ## Troubleshooting